scoutforpets/date-holidays/docs/specification.md

 - `2nd sunday after 05-01` is the 2nd sunday in May
 - `4th thursday after 11-01` is the 4th thursday in November
 - `sunday before 10-01` is the last sunday in September

+### Changes to different weekday from a given Month

+A holiday may change to a weekday starting from the first day of a month.

+Rule: `<count> <weekday> (before|in) <month>`

+"in" means the same day and after

+"before" means all days before but not the same day

+**Examples**:

+- `1st monday in February` is the monday after February 1st or February 1st if this day is a monday
+- `monday before February` is the monday before February 1st but can never be February 1st
+- `2nd sunday in May` is the 2nd sunday in May
+- `4th thursday in November` is the 4th thursday in November
+- `sunday before October` is the last sunday in September

 ### Change to a different weekday from a changed fixed Date